Skip to main content

 Integrate Object Storage with S3

-You can use the data from Object Storage in the Hadoop Eco service with the S3 API.
+You can use S3 API to access Object Storage data in Hadoop Eco service.

-To use the data from Object Storage with the S3 API, you need to issue EC2 credentials in advance.
+To use the S3 API to access Object Storage data, you need to first issue EC2 credentials.

-Please refer to the following Object Storage-S3 documentation for the issuance process.
+Refer to the Object Storage-S3 documentation to issue the credentials.

-HDE supports access to S3 data via settings in Hadoop, Hive, and Trino.
+HDE supports accessing S3 data through settings when creating Hadoop, Hive, or Trino.

-During cluster creation, you can configure the basic settings for S3 connection in the cluster configuration section of the cluster detail settings as follows:
+During cluster creation, you can configure the basic settings for S3 connection in the cluster configuration settings as shown below.

 {